ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 No access:
 - Azure does not have permission to access the data of datacenter

-Tenancy
-- defines how instances are distributed across physical hardware

 End-to-end: describes a process that takes a system or service from beginning to end and delivers a complete functional solution, usually without needing to obtain anything from a third party